couchbasebuild/patch_via_gerrit/patch_via_gerrit/tests/README.md

 These tests aim to cover at least the basic things we don't want to break.

-To start, create a virtualenv somewhere:
+To start, create a virtualenv somewhere (preferably outside this repository):

 ```shell
 python3 -m venv venv